intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 # PPML (Privacy Preserving Machine Learning)

+To fulfill the requirements of privacy regulation/laws (e.g., GDPR and CCPA), meanwhile take full advantage of big data, especially the value of private or sensitive data, more and more companies are

 To preserving privacy during data application, especially in AI applications, Analytics-Zoo provides an end-to-end PPML platform for Big Data AI.

 ## PPML for Big Data AI

- Based on Intel SGX and other security technologies, Analytics-Zoo ensure the whole Big Data & AI pipeline are fully protected by secured enclave in hardware level, meanwhile exising Big Data & AI applications, such as Flink, Spark, SparkSQL and machine/deep learning, can be seamlessly migrated into this PPML platform without any code changes.
+Based on Intel SGX and other security technologies, Analytics-Zoo ensure the whole Big Data & AI pipeline are fully protected by secured SGX enclave in hardware level, meanwhile exising Big Data & AI applications, such as Flink, Spark, SparkSQL and machine/deep learning, can be seamlessly migrated into this PPML platform without any code changes.

+One of the biggest challenge in PPML is migrating E2E

 To take full advantage of big data, especially the value of private or sensitive data, customers need to build a trusted platform under the guidance of privacy laws or regulation, such as [GDPR](https://gdpr-info.eu/).
 This requirement raises a big challenge to customers who already have big data and big data applications, such as Spark/SparkSQL, Flink and AI applications.
 Migrating these applications into privacy preserving way requires lots of additional efforts.